 This is why you will sometimes see policies listed on the domain, “All functions and activities within the circle.”
 This means the policy is being placed on an implicit domain, which would be duplicative to call out.

-For example, if the policy “Anyone coming to the on site premise must use security badge,” was on the anchor circle, you wouldn’t need to also add the domain, “Premise security,” because that domain is implied.
+For example, if the policy “Anyone coming to the on site premise must use a security badge,” was on the anchor circle, you wouldn’t need to also add the domain, “Premise security,” because that domain is implied.

 Once a Role/Circle owns a domain, the Role/Circle can publish policies, which are like rules or stipulations which make it easier for others to know what they can or can’t do within the domain (i.e. “I’ll let you work on the website, but you have to agree to do this…”).

-Technically, policies can either grants of authority that allow people outside the circle/role to impact the domain, or constraints or limitations on how people inside the circle/role (i.e. those who already have the authority to impact the domain) may impact it.
+Technically, policies can either grant of authority that allow people outside the circle/role to impact the domain, or constraints or limitations on how people inside the circle/role (i.e. those who already have the authority to impact the domain) may impact it.